hederaaliens/hedera-aliens-nft-bot/README.md

 ### NFT look up
 Look up information about an NFT directly through the bot.
 The bot replies with an embed with information such as:
-  - name, rank, traits and their distribution, an image of the NFT
+  - name, rank, traits and their distribution, image of the NFT

 The NFTs can be looked up using either **serial id** (`/nft serial serial:123`) or **name** (`/nft name name:name-of-the-nft`).